It pays to develop a corporate culture of compliance. Do your employees and contractors know the answers to these questions?

 For individuals and companies found guilty of violating the U.S. anti-bribery law, the penalties can include huge fines and imprisonment.
 It cost Hewlett-Packard $108 million in fines, for example.
 Global aluminum manufacturer, Alcoa paid $384 million in fines.

 The allegations alone can cause serious harm to one’s reputation, even for a major corporation.
 Imagine an Internet search that links your company’s name to a bribery scandal for the foreseeable future.
 Wal-Mart Stores, Inc., the world’s largest retailer, lost $10 billion of its market value on the day after the story appeared in print and has been sued by its investors.
-And small companies, which can least afford it, also get fined and perhaps go out of business.
+And small companies, like this one, which can least afford it, also get fined and perhaps go out of business.

 An ounce of prevention is better, and much cheaper, than a pound of cure.
 Wal-Mart has disclosed pre-enforcement professional fees and expenses equating to approximately $1.2 million per working day in connection with its FCPA scrutiny.